sergeylukin/netwalk-cordova/README.md

   [Ripple](http://ripple.incubator.apache.org/) extension (find and install an extension for your browser first) on that page
 - Modify files in `src` directory and watch the result in browser
-- Run ./deploy (UNIX shell script) to push ready-to-deploy cordova/phonegap project to `master` branch and to update `source` branch

-## TODO

-- Currently `www` directory contents is part of repository which makes this project ready for immediate deploy and try at any time, however it's not the best option from Version Control System point of view so it would be nice to find a better option - **Done** (abstracted docpad project from cordova-specific files.
-Now docpad is a wrapper which generates cordova-ready directory instead of being part of that directory, much cleaner structure)

 Copyright &copy; 2013+ All rights reserved.